citizenwallet/smartcontracts/contracts/accounts/README.md

 ## TokenEntryPoint

-The `TokenEntryPoint` contract is a Solidity contract used to authorize and execute user operations.
+The `TokenEntryPoint` contract is a simplified EntryPoint used to authorize and handle user operations.
 It inherits from several OpenZeppelin contracts and uses ECDSA for signature verification and UserOperationLib for user operation handling.

 ### Key Features